SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 <br><br>

 ## Step 5 - Perform a message mapping to cleanse the data
 In this step, we will utilize the 'message mapping' functionality to cleanse the quality of the support case payload from the system.
 This step is needed to make the demonstration cleaner.
-We will concatenate and tailor certain files for better readibiilty.
+We will concatenate and tailor certain files for better readability.

 >[!TIP]
-> Resize the process lane to accomodate new steps, move the receiver to right
+> Resize the process lane to accommodate new steps, move the receiver to the right
 > <br>![](../ex4/images/ex162-4-30-1.png)
 > <br><br>
-> Select the process and drag the rectangle to desired size, move the end step accordingly
+> Select the process and drag the rectangle to the desired size, move the end step accordingly
 > <br>![](../ex4/images/ex162-4-30-2.png)
 <br>